 Studying abroad is one of the most exciting chapters of a student’s life.
 It is a unique experience that provides the perfect opportunity to travel, meet new friends, learn a new language, and, of course, obtain a world-class education.
 For some, however, moving to another country isn’t an easy transition and there are challenges along the way.

 We’ll explore six common challenges students face while studying abroad and how to overcome them.

 1. Language Barriers

 2. Currency Differences

-Not having your family nearby to support you financially may cause you some stress, but again, take this as an opportunity to learn how to develop a budget and manage money.
+Not having your family nearby to support you financially may cause some stress, but again, take this as an opportunity to learn how to develop a budget and manage money.

-3. Cultural Differences
+4. Cultural Differences

-5. Not Wanting to Leave
+6. Not Wanting to Leave

 After overcoming all of these challenges, you will realize how much you truly love your new home.
 When your studies are complete and it’s time to leave, you will miss the locals, the food, and many of the small, everyday things, like the great cafe down the street.
 You will miss the freedom, the adventures, even the challenges… and leaving will be its own challenge.
 But you will be excited to come home and share the incredible experience you had studying abroad.